 The study period also bridged the introduction of the national screening programme.
-It is not clear how and whether the number of athlete years before 1982 were calculate or whether they were included in the final figures.
+It is not clear whether or how the number of athlete years before 1982 were calculated or whether they were included in the final figures.
 Potentially, this could artificially increase the number of deaths in the non-athletic population.
 Finally, an inappropriate analysis was undertaken as the risk in people with HCM was not assessed.